-If you are not using a remote control option, the module status can be monitored from the front panel LEDs illustrated in the Front Panel Control and Indicators section below.
+If you are not using a remote control option, the module parameters must be configured from the front panel switches.
+Parameters that have no front panel control will be set to a default value.
+The Local switches are illustrated in the Front Panel Controls and Indicators section following the 7465 and 9465 Parameter Table.